 In a remote environment, these interactions are far less likely to occur naturally, so you need to create fun spaces where employees are encouraged to chat about topics beyond their projects.

-Here are some examples of easy activities that will help keep your remote employees bond:
+Here are some examples of easy remote employee activities that will help your employees bond:

 - Virtual happy hours.
 Help your employees wind down at the end of the day by hosting virtual happy hours where they're encouraged to have casual conversations.